phantomaton-ai/smarkup/README.md

 - `directive.start`: The symbol that marks the start of a directive.
 - `directive.end`: The symbol that marks the end of a directive.
-- `arguments.start`: The symbol that marks the start of the directive arguments.
+- `attributes.start`: The symbol that marks the start of the directive arguments.
-- `arguments.separator`: The symbol that separates individual arguments.
+- `attributes.separator`: The symbol that separates individual arguments.
 - `pair.separator`: The symbol that separates the key and value within an argument.
-- `arguments.end`: The symbol that marks the end of the directive arguments.
+- `attributes.end`: The symbol that marks the end of the directive arguments.
 - `body.start`: The symbol that marks the start of the directive body.
 - `body.end`: The symbol that marks the end of the directive body.